Clinical Assistant Professor of Music Business

 Judy Tint has over 25 years of experience as an attorney, consultant and producer in the entertainment industry.
 A graduate of Rutgers College and Columbia Law School, Judy represents a variety of recording artists, songwriters, producers, managers, radio personalities, independent labels and entrepreneurs, from newcomers to icons.

-Appointed as an Adjunct Professor in NYU’s Music Business Department in 2007, Judy also serves on the Board of Governors of The Recording Academy’s New York Chapter, and is Chair of the Music and Personal Appearances Division of the American Bar Association’s Forum on the Entertainment and Sports Industries.
+A member of NYU’s Music Business faculty since 2007, Judy also serves on the Board of Governors of The Recording Academy’s New York Chapter, and is Chair of the Music and Personal Appearances Division of the American Bar Association’s Forum on the Entertainment and Sports Industries.
 She has lectured extensively on various topics in the entertainment field, appearing for organizations including The Practicing Law Institute, South by Southwest, Women in Music, The New Music Seminar, CMJ Music Marathon, Columbia Law School, North by Northwest, and Grammy in The Schools.
 She has made multiple trips to Capitol Hill as an advocate for artists’ rights.

 In addition to her activities as an attorney, Judy has also served as a consultant and producer in connection with numerous projects, and has devoted her time and energy to a variety of benefit events and other charitable endeavors.
 Since 1990, she has been a member of the Board of the Rhythm & Blues Foundation, where she has served as the Event Chair for the Pioneer Awards and the Newport Rhythm and Blues Festival, and Executive Producer of the critically-acclaimed Capitol Records release, “The Rites of Rhythm and Blues.”
 She was instrumental in the development and creation of the Performance Grants Program, providing financial support and opportunities for many veteran artists to return to performing.
 She is also a member of the Board of Directors of WhyHunger (the organization founded 35 years ago by the late singer-songwriter Harry Chapin), as well as having served a two-year appointment at the United Nations, where she was in charge of the management and recruitment of UNICEF’s Goodwill Ambassadors and celebrity spokespersons, and the development and implementation of special events.
 She produced a concert series at Lincoln Center with best-selling author/lecturer Marianne Williamson, served as the Emcee-Promoter-Jam Coordinator for the long-standing China Club “Pro-Jam” (featuring special appearances by countless celebrity guests), and developed, booked and produced (in collaboration with musical director Paul Shaffer) the live entertainment program at “Sullivan’s”, a restaurant in New York’s landmark Ed Sullivan Theater.
 Other organizations which Judy has helped support include The Starlight Foundation, The Nordoff-Robbins Foundation for Music Therapy, The K-ROCK Hungerthon, Volunteer Lawyers for the Arts, America’s Second Harvest, The Foodbank for New York City, and The Community Foodbank of New Jersey.